cklogasia/barkus/README.md

 - Splits the PDF into separate files based on these barcode combinations
 - Names each output file using both barcode values (delivery number and customer name)
 - Preserves original page sequence in the new PDFs
+- **Generates CSV log files** with detailed extraction information for each run

 ## Installation